gmc-code/PC-app-development/docs/Anvil/rectangle_area.rst

 .. image:: images/area/rectangle_area.png
     :scale: 60

-| Use a XY panel for the diagram region, so that the text labels can be placed over the diagram.
+| Use a XYpanel for the diagram region, so that the text labels can be placed over the diagram.

 | Download the diagram file :download:`rectangle diagram <images/area/rectangle.png>`.